bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 This document is an introduction to Bazel for iOS developers.
 While there's been many docs written about Bazel, the existing material can be overwhelming for a line engineer looking to get started.
-This document is geared towards an iOS developer coming from Xcode and intends to be a lightweight introduction to Bazel.
+This document is geared towards an iOS developer coming from Xcode and intends to be a lightweight and therefore incomplete introduction to Bazel.

-The document supplements canonical Bazel resources, linked in the [conclusion](#conclusion).
+It supplements canonical Bazel resources, linked in the [conclusion](#conclusion).

 ## Table of contents